-Previously, I worked as a Research Engineer in Brice Bathellierโ€™s Lab at the Hearing Institute (Institut Pasteur), focusing on nonlinear network models for the auditory system.
-I also spent a few months working at CERN (with Lorenzo Moneta) and on nonlinear models of spatial memory at the University of Ottawa, under the supervision of Andrรฉ Longtin and Leonard Maler; my master thesis is available here.
+Previously, I worked as a Research Engineer in Brice Bathellier’s Lab at the Hearing Institute (Institut Pasteur), developing activity-driven frameworks for the auditory pathway.
+I also spent time as a research intern at the Flatiron Institute (Simons Foundation) working on Bayesian inference and deep learning models for image and video encoding with Alex Williams, and gained experience on ML at CERN (with Lorenzo Moneta) and on nonlinear models of spatial memory at the University of Ottawa with André Longtin and Leonard Maler.

 News

-SoS workshop @Cosyne2024 Confirmed Speakerโ€™s List
+SoS workshop @Cosyne2024 Confirmed Speaker’s List

 SoS workshop @Cosyne2024 is taking place